 Students with disabilities should attend preschool with non-disabled peers.
 Where a student with a disability receives special education and related services is an IEP team decision.
 IDEA requires placement in the least restrictive environment (LRE) for each child, a setting that is based on the child’s IEP.
 MORE ON LRE & PLACEMENT

-If your child has caught up to other children their age and services are no longer needed, or your child is not eligible for special education, connect with local resources within your community.
+If your child has caught up to other children their age and services are no longer needed, or your child is not eligible for special education, you should connect with local resources within your community.

 If your child needs continued supports and is eligible for Part C services, you can access the same community resources available to all families, along with your child’s transition to receiving special education services.